What is Voice Search SEO?

 • The Google Assistant has been downloaded onto over 500 million mobile devices (Science Direct)

-Voice isn’t lagging behind in terms of accuracy or speed either.
-Here’s how it currently stacks up :
+Voice isn’t lagging behind in terms of accuracy or speed either:

 • In 2020, 77% of all simple questions and 70% of all nuanced voice search queries were answered correctly by Google Assistant (Statista)

-• The page speed for voice search results are generally 4.2 seconds faster than the average webpage (Backlinko)
+• Voice search result pages load 4.2 seconds faster than the average webpage (Backlinko)

 What exactly does a voice search query look like?
 And how does it differ from typed keywords?

-Since voice search is designed to be more conversational, the majority of search terms spoken by users are question-based rather than short two to three-word phrases.
-For example, instead of typing “pizza near me,” a voice searcher might say: “Where’s the best place to get pizza near me?”
+Voice search is more conversational.
+Most queries are question-based rather than short, direct keywords.
+For example, instead of typing “pizza near me,” a voice search user might say: “Where’s the best place to get pizza near me?”

 Offer Direct Answers